Adaptive Refinement for Unstructured T-Splines with Linear Complexity: Conclusions Outlook

-In this paper, we have introduced an adaptive refinement algorithm for T-splines on certain unstructured meshes in two dimensions.
-Motivated by ideas for higher-dimensional structured T-meshes, the refinement routine is based on the concept of so-called direction indices.
-We have proved that the refinement algorithm has linear complexity and -- if used with conservative parameters -- preserves analysis-suitability away from extraordinary nodes.
-However, we also suggest the use of slightly smaller edge neighborhoods in the refinement scheme, sacrificing local linear independence for the sake of more localized refinements.
-In this case, we can still guarantee for shape regularity and linear complexity, while sparsity of the system matrix is not evident in general.
-Additionally, we have indicated a generalization to more general unstructured meshes and drew the connections to manifold splines and Isogeometric Analysis.
+We have introduced an adaptive refinement algorithm for T-splines on unstructured meshes in two dimensions.
+Motivated by ideas for higher-dimensional structured T-meshes, the refinement routine is based on the concept of so-called direction indices {that are involved in a recursive refinement procedure}.
+We have proved that the refinement algorithm has linear complexity and preserves analysis-suitability away from extraordinary nodes.
+Additionally, we sketched a generalization to more general unstructured meshes and drew the connections to manifold splines and Isogeometric Analysis.

 For the preservation of global analysis-suitability, we require uniform refinement in the $p$-disk of extraordinary nodes at the current stage, while the treatment of T-nodes in these regions is left to future work.
-Further, a natural extension of our work is the application to physical problems in the setting of Isogeometric Analysis, which is beyond the scope of this paper.
+Moreover, a combination of our adaptive refinement scheme with special constructions near extraordinary nodes, based on special splits and/or the imposition of smoothness of higher order as, e.g., in~\cite{SSELBHS:2013,CLBZG:2016,CWTLHKZ:2020,TosSH17,WLQHZC:2021}, is of great relevance for practical applications.
+Further, a natural extension of our work is the application to physical problems in the setting of Isogeometric Analysis, along with numerical experiments investigating the condition numbers and sparsity patterns of the system matrices.